 No pricing info available

-Clinique Taoufik, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Kidney Dialysis procedures among its total of 225 available procedures, across 24 different specialties.
-Currently, there's no pricing information for Kidney Dialysis procedures at Clinique Taoufik, as all prices are available on request only.
-There are many specialists available at the Clinic, with 10 in total, and they are accredited by ISO 9001:2008
+Clinique Taoufik, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Kidney Dialysis procedures as well as 225 other procedures, across 24 different procedure categories.
+At present, there is no pricing information for Kidney Dialysis procedures at Clinique Taoufik.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 10 in total, and Clinique Taoufik is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?